-New airstrike hits capital of Ethiopia’s Tigray region
+New airstrikes hit capital of Ethiopia’s Tigray region

+NAIROBI, Kenya (AP) — New airstrikes have hit the capital of Ethiopia’s Tigray region, residents said Wednesday, as video from the scene showed injured people with bloodied faces being helped into ambulances and thick black smoke rising into the sky.
+Ethiopia’s government said it was targeting facilities to make and repair weapons, which a spokesman for the rival Tigray forces denied.

-NAIROBI, Kenya (AP) — A new airstrike has hit the capital of Ethiopia’s Tigray region, residents said Wednesday, while the United Nations said it is slashing by more than half its Tigray presence as a government blockade halts humanitarian aid efforts and people die from lack of food.
+Meanwhile, the United Nations told The Associated Press it is slashing by more than half its Tigray presence as an Ethiopian government blockade halts humanitarian aid efforts and people die from lack of food.

 The war in Africa’s second-most populous country has ground on for nearly a year between Ethiopian and allied forces and the Tigray ones who long dominated the national government before a falling-out with Prime Minister Abiy Ahmed, the 2019 Nobel Peace Prize winner.

-There were no immediate details of deaths or damage from the new airstrike in Mekele, reported by Kindeya Gebrehiwot of the Tigray external affairs office and confirmed by a resident and a humanitarian worker.
-It came two days after Ethiopia’s air force confirmed airstrikes in Mekele that a witness said killed three children.
+There were no immediate details of deaths from the new airstrikes in Mekele, reported by Kindeya Gebrehiwot of the Tigray external affairs office and confirmed by a resident and a humanitarian worker.

+“Indeed there have been airstrikes in Mekele today,” Ethiopian government spokesperson Legesse Tulu told the AP, saying they targeted facilities at the Mesfin Industrial Engineering site that Tigray forces use to make and repair heavy weapons.
+Legesse said the airstrikes had “no intended harm to civilians.”

+“Not at all,” Kindeya with the Tigray forces told the AP, calling the site a garage “with many old tires.
+That is why it is still blazing.”

+The attack came two days after Ethiopia’s air force confirmed airstrikes in Mekele that a witness said killed three children.
 The air force said communications towers and equipment were attacked.

-Spokespeople for Ethiopia’s military and government did not immediately respond to questions about the new airstrike.
 Mekele hadn’t seen fighting since June, when Tigray forces retook much of the region in a dramatic turn in the war.

 The airstrikes have caused fresh panic in a city under siege, where doctors and others have described running out of medicines and other basic needs.